ikraamg/ikraamg/README.md

 ### Hi there 👋

 My name is Ikraam.
-I am a **Full-Stack Ruby Developer** and Electronic Engineer.
+I am a **Full-Stack Developer** and Electronic Engineer.

+I provide a one-man consultancy service.
+If you would like to work with me, please reach out via socials, or [email](mailto:consult.ikraam@gmail.com)

+Have a great 2025! ✨

 <!--
 If you believe I will be a **great fit for your team** (and project), please reach out to me via [email](mailto:consult.ikraam@gmail.com), and I will get back to you in a flash!